Lambda-3/Graphene/wiki/RDFNL-Format.md

-# RDF.NL Format
+# RDFNL Format

-The RDF.NL format was designed to act as an easy representation, which is able to cover complex contextual relations, keeping the simplicity to be parsed and further processed by programs.
-The RDF.NL format can be printed in the following ways:
+The RDFNL format was designed to act as an easy representation, which is able to cover complex contextual relations, keeping the simplicity to be parsed and further processed by programs.
+The RDFNL format can be printed in the following ways:

 ## Default-Format